John Henry Kagi

 John Henry Kagi, also spelled John Henri Kagi (March 15, 1835 – October 17, 1859), was an American attorney, abolitionist, and second in command to John Brown in Brown's failed raid on Harper's Ferry.
 He bore the title of "Secretary of War" in Brown's "provisional government."
 At age 24, Kagi was killed during the raid.
 He had previously been active in fighting on the abolitionist side in 1856 in "Bleeding Kansas".
-He was an excellent debater and speaker.
+He was considered an excellent debater and speaker.

 Early life

 John Henry Kagi was born in Bristolville, Ohio, in 1835, the second child of blacksmith Abraham Neff Kagy (as spelled on his gravestone) and Anna Fansler, who were of Swiss descent.
 John Henry Kagi adopted the Swiss spelling of the family name.

 Though largely self-taught, he was the best educated of Brown's raiders.
 He was a stenographer, at the time a useful skill for a reporter.
-He was Associate Editor of the Topeka Tribune and the Kansas correspondent of the New York Post and the abolitionist National Era; his contributions are signed "K." He was the "western correspondant" of the New York Tribune, and writings of his are found in several other newspapers.
+He was Associate Editor of the Topeka Tribune and the Kansas correspondent of the New York Post and the abolitionist National Era; his contributions are signed "K." He was the "western correspondent" of the New York Tribune, and writings of his are found in several other newspapers.

 He was an able businessman, totally abstained from alcohol, and, in contrast with John Brown, was agnostic.

 In 1854–55 he taught school in Hawkinstown, Shenandoah County, Virginia, near his father's birthplace, but he was compelled to leave, and never return to Hawkinstown, due to his anti-slavery views.
 A relative, the Virginia historian Dr. John W. Wayland, wrote the most complete monograph on Kagi and his activities.